tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

     print(vgf(params, n))  # get the quantum loss and the gradient

 Also for a non-quantum example (linear regression) demonstrating the backend agnostic feature, variables with pytree support, AD/jit/vmap usage, and variational optimization loops.
 Please refer to the example script: `linear regression example <https://github.com/quclub/tensorcircuit-dev/blob/master/examples/universal_lr.py>`_.
-This example might be more friendly to machine learning community since it is purely classical while also showcasing the main features and paradigms of tensorcircuit.
+This example might be more friendly to the machine learning community since it is purely classical while also showcasing the main features and paradigms of tensorcircuit.

 If the user has no intention to maintain the application code in a backend agnostic fashion, the API for ML frameworks can be more handily used and interleaved with the TensorCircuit API.